Thinking of writing short stories? Looking to start your writing career? Have a love of short stories but is it worth the time and effort?

 How do you practice writing?
 Let me know in the comment section.

-This was the question that led me to start this blog as well as to write ebooks on multiple niches such as productivity, goal setting, and self-help.
+This was the question that led me to start this blog as well as to write eBooks on multiple niches such as productivity, goal setting, and self-help.

 When you write short stories you become good at writing.

 You just need to write as much as possible.
-It even can be anything.
+It can be anything.
 Even writing a simple journal will help you.
-But since you want to build your writing career you should always try to write some short stories each week.
+But since you want to build your writing career you should always try to write short stories each week.